Cities FOOD AND TRAVEL HEALTH

 Sacher Park

 If you live anywhere near the center of town, the place to run is Gan Sacher, the park which stretches out below the Kinesset and the Supreme Court.
-You can follow the asphalt pedestrian/bike path south from Gan Sacher, past the Monastery of the Cross, and through the narrow parks along side HaRav Hertzog, almost all the way to the turn-off for the Jerusalem Mall (Canyon Malka).
+Follow the asphalt pedestrian/bike path south from Gan Sacher, past the Monastery of the Cross, and through the narrow parks along side HaRav Hertzog, almost to the turn-off for the Jerusalem Mall (Canyon Malka).

 Sacher Park path